-I’m happy to report that the Griffin Litho Press is moving to Westport on the Washington coast.
+I’m happy to report that the Griffin Litho Press is now set up in Westport on the Washington coast.

 Yes, it was fifty years ago, if not on this exact day, it was in this month during June 1967 that this picture was taken.